 Northeast Indiana has a dependable, business-friendly infrastructure, and that extends to our utility providers.
-The money saved on water, electricity, natural gas, and broadband access is an incentive for many businesses that call Northeast Indiana home.
 With municipal, co-op, and private utility companies, our region has options.

 The Fort Wayne area has a plentiful water supply that supports our large number of industrial businesses and caters to the specific needs of the food-processing and beverage industry.
 The region’s largest municipal water system, Fort Wayne City Utilities, has an excess water capacity of more than 35 million gallons per day.
 Our excess water supply is a competitive advantage that fuels our growing target industries, such as food processing and agriculture.